 The DOC’s preliminary determinations are currently scheduled for June 23 (CVD) and Sept.
 7 (AD), which are the dates when importers will be required to deposit the calculated duties upon the products’ entry into the U.S. market.

 There are strict statutory deadlines associated with these proceedings and affected companies are advised to prepare as soon as possible.
 If this product is of interest to you, please let us know so that we can provide you with additional information as it becomes available.

 The following are key facts about this trade case:

 Foreign Producers/Exporters and US Importers: Please contact us for a listing of individual companies named in the petition.

-AD and CVD margins: Petitioners have alleged the following AD and CVD margins:
+AD margins: Petitioner has alleged the following AD and CVD margins:

-- China: a calculated AD margin of 211.49 percent ad valorem and a CVD margin above de minimus.
+- China: a calculated AD margin of 87.71 percent ad valorem and a CVD margin above de minimis.

 Merchandise covered by the scope of the case:

-The finished and unfinished chassis subject to this investigation are typically classified in the Harmonized Tariff Schedule of the United States (HTSUS) at subheadings 8716.39.0090 and 8716.90.5060.
-While the HTSUS subheadings are provided for convenience and customs purposes, the written description of the merchandise under investigation is dispositive.
+The snow throwers subject to this investigation are typically entered under Harmonized Tariff Schedule of the United States (HTSUS) subheading 8430.20.0060.
+Certain parts of snow throwers subject to this investigation may also enter under HTSUS 8407.90.9040, 8407.90.9060, 8431.49.9090, and 8431.49.9095.
+The HTSUS subheadings are provided for convenience and customs purposes only, and the written description of the merchandise under investigation is dispositive.